ph0tcn/Windows-Network-Destroyer/README.md

 INSTRUCTIONS!!!!
 When it is run you will see a Remote shutdown window come up.
 First, Unselect the option that says warn people of this action.
 Second, comment whatever you want EX: 'HAHAHAHAHA I hacked u!'.
 Third, click browse at the top and select the target machines.
 Fourth, click ok and DESTROY THE NETWORK!!!!!!

-DISCLAIMER THIS IS MADE FOR ETHICAL USES ONLY AND I DO NOT CODONE THE USE OF THIS TOOL FOR MALICIOUS PURPOSES PLEASE DO NOT USE TO CAUSE HARM. (if you do you're a script kiddie)
+DISCLAIMER THIS IS MADE FOR ETHICAL USES ONLY AND I DO NOT CODONE THE USE OF THIS TOOL FOR MALICIOUS PURPOSES PLEASE DO NOT USE TO CAUSE HARM.